Poojavpatel/Tech-stack/System Design/README.md

 [What is Consistent Hashing and Where is it used?](https://www.youtube.com/watch?v=zaRkONvyGr8&list=PLMCXHnjXnTnvo6alSjVkgxV-VH6EPyvoX&index=4)

+Consistent Hashing is a technique used in distributed computing and data storage systems to distribute data across multiple nodes while minimizing the reorganization of data when the number of nodes changes.
+It provides a way to efficiently map keys to nodes in a way that remains stable even as nodes are added or removed.

+In traditional hashing, when the number of nodes changes, most keys need to be remapped to different nodes, causing significant overhead.
+Consistent Hashing minimizes this remapping by ensuring that only a fraction of keys need to be moved when the number of nodes changes.

+#### How Consistent Hashing Works:

+* Ring Structure:
+Nodes and keys are placed on a virtual ring.
+Each node is assigned a range on the ring, and keys are distributed along the ring.

+* Hash Function:
+A hash function is used to map both nodes and keys onto points on the ring.
+This allows for easy determination of which node is responsible for a given key.

+* Adding or Removing Nodes:
+When a new node is added or a node is removed, only the keys that fall within the range of the affected node and its immediate successor need to be remapped.
+The majority of keys and nodes remain unchanged.

+#### Use Cases of Consistent Hashing
+* Load Balancing:
+Distributes traffic across multiple servers in a way that minimizes the need for remapping when servers are added or removed.

+* Distributed Databases:
+Efficiently allocates data across nodes, allowing for seamless scaling and rebalancing in distributed database systems.

+* Content Delivery Networks (CDNs):
+Determines which server or edge location should serve specific content, ensuring efficient content delivery.

+* Peer-to-Peer Networks:
+Allocates responsibility for storing or retrieving data to nodes in peer-to-peer networks.

+* Distributed File Systems:
+Decides where to store data blocks across multiple nodes in distributed file systems.

+#### Example
+Let's imagine you have a group of friends sitting in a circle, and you want to distribute snacks among them.
+Each friend has a specific range on the circle assigned to them, and the snacks are placed at different points on the circle.

+Now, let's say a new friend joins the group, and they need to be given a portion of the snacks.
+With a normal approach, you might need to rearrange the snacks for everyone.
+However, with consistent hashing, the new friend is only responsible for the snacks in their immediate range.
+This means only the snacks within the new friend's assigned part of the circle and the next friend's part need to be adjusted.
+The rest of the snacks, belonging to the other friends, remain where they are.

+Similarly, if a friend needs to leave, only the snacks within their assigned range and the next friend's range need adjustment.
+The rest of the snacks stay where they are.

+In consistent hashing, when you add or remove a friend (or node), you only need to worry about the specific portion of the "circle" assigned to them and the portion assigned to the next friend.
+This minimizes the need to reshuffle or redistribute everything, making it more efficient and less disruptive.
+This concept is applied to efficiently manage data distribution in distributed systems when nodes are added or removed.

+In a simple consistent hashing scenario, when a friend leaves, the next friend in the circle not only takes responsibility for the snacks in the leaving friend's range but also for the snacks of the friend who left.

+Original Scenario:

+Friend A has snacks from position 0 to 10.
+Friend B has snacks from position 11 to 20.
+Friend C has snacks from position 21 to 30.

+If Friend B Leaves:

+Friend A will now be responsible for snacks from position 0 to 20.
+Friend C remains responsible for snacks from position 21 to 30.

+So, you're correct that the immediate next friend (Friend A, in this case) will indeed have more snacks after Friend B leaves.

+This behavior is a trade-off in consistent hashing.
+While it reduces the amount of reshuffling needed when a friend leaves, it can result in some temporary imbalance in the distribution of responsibilities.
+In practical systems, additional techniques, such as virtual nodes or replication, are often employed to mitigate this imbalance and ensure a more even distribution over time.

 <br/>
 <br/>

 ## Long-Polling vs WebSockets vs Server-Sent Events

+TODO

 <br/>
 <br/>